O1ahmad/ansible-role-ansible/README.md

   - [License](#license)
   - [Author Information](#author-information)

-Ansible role that installs and configures Ansible: a software provisioning, configuration management and application-deployment tool.
+Ansible role that installs and configures an Ansible controller: a software provisioning, configuration management and application-deployment tool.

 ##### Supported Platforms:
 ```